abdullahazmy/programmingNotes/README.md

 # programmingNotes
-Notes of logic, syntax at programming
+Notes of logic, syntax at programming, using c++